Jamie Tan’s cakes aren’t meant for eating.

 How often do you find yourself encountering failure when you’re undertaking these really labor-intensive projects?

 Probably incredibly often. [laughs] I think that’s what makes the process fun, though.
-You reach a point where you realise that your cake doesn’t turn out anything like how you’d imagined.
+You reach a point where you realize that your cake doesn’t turn out anything like how you’d imagined.
 But I think it’s fun, for me, to do a postmortem on the cake itself.
 I ask myself, would a certain ingredient, or oven tray, or other factor be to blame?
 That’s what’s fun for me.
 I learn by baking and failing, and adjust from there.

 What recipes do you usually work from?

 I actually like a lot of amateur home bakers.
 I don’t have a particular baker I follow avidly in terms of recipes.
-Because my sculptures involve so many textures and layers, and because the flavours are so specific, I tend to scour the internet before making something.
+Because my sculptures involve so many textures and layers, and because the flavors are so specific, I tend to scour the internet before making something.
 I read different recipes to assess whether the ingredients make sense for what I’m trying to achieve.
 I pay particular attention to ratios.
 From there, I’ll adapt the recipe if I need to and record everything that I actually make out of it just for future use.
 I have books and books of different recipes I’ve adjusted.

 So you write that these cakes are meant to spark a “conversation between sedimentary forms and textures.”
 What are you going for, there?

 Initially, these cakes in particular were supposed to represent a sense of nostalgia.
-This installation is a timeless landscape of abandoned and collected artefacts.
+This installation is a timeless landscape of abandoned and collected artifacts.
 So the cakes reflected forgotten memories, memories that are hidden in sedimentary layers.

 Here's a rudimentary question I was unable to answer myself before talking to you.
 Are these cakes meant to be eaten?